List of Jefferson Airplane members: History

 Jefferson Airplane was formed in mid-1965 by vocalist and guitarist Marty Balin.
 He selected rhythm guitarist and vocalist Paul Kantner, to join the band, the two men then recruited the remaining initial members: vocalist Signe Toly Anderson, lead guitarist and vocalist Jorma Kaukonen, double bassist Bob Harvey and drummer Jerry Peloquin.
 Peloquin left a few weeks after the band's formation following an altercation with Kantner, with Alexander "Skip" Spence taking his place.
 Before the end of the year, Harvey was also fired and replaced by Jack Casady, who played electric bass, which was preferred by the band instead of double bass.
 Spence and Anderson both left in 1966 after the recording of Jefferson Airplane Takes Off, with Spence replaced by Spencer Dryden in May, and Anderson replaced by Grace Slick in October.

 With Slick and Dryden, the lineup of Jefferson Airplane remained stable for more than three years, releasing a string of commercially successful albums.
 The roster remained stable until February 1970, when Dryden left Jefferson Airplane.
-Changing power dynamics within the group and the murder of Meredith Hunter at the Altamont Free Concert in 1969 led him to become increasingly dissatisfied, and after threatened to leave the band on numerous occasions, the rest of the members eventually decided to dismiss him.
+Changing power dynamics within the group and the killing of Meredith Hunter at the Altamont Free Concert in 1969 led him to become increasingly dissatisfied, and after threatened to leave the band on numerous occasions, the rest of the members eventually decided to dismiss him.

-Dryden was replaced by Joey Covington, a bandmate of Kaukonen, Kantner, and Casady in Hot Tuna, who had previously performed percussion on the band's 1969 album Volunteers.
+Dryden was replaced by Joey Covington, a bandmate of Kaukonen, Kantner and Casady in Hot Tuna, who had previously performed percussion on the band's 1969 album Volunteers.
 In October 1970, violinist Papa John Creach (who had also performed with Hot Tuna) was added to the group's lineup.
 After continuing to tour throughout 1970, founding member Balin left Jefferson Airplane in April 1971 due to "long-standing ego clashes" with Kantner and Slick, as well as differing lifestyle choices and the death of Janis Joplin, which he explains "struck [him]".